A Beginner’s Guide to Budgeting Success

 Get the Facts

 The best place to start with your budget is to assess where you currently are.
-If you have been saving your receipts or recording them using a spreadsheet, software such as Quicken or a budgeting app like Simplifi by Quicken, you are off to a good start.
+You are off to a good start if you save your receipts or record them using a spreadsheet, software such as Quicken or a budgeting app like Simplifi by Quicken.

 If not, don’t worry.
 Just be diligent in recording all of your expenses for the next 90 days to give you a rough estimate of your spending habits.

-Chances are that even if you end up with a positive balance at the end of the month, you will find that some areas need to be trimmed down a bit.
+Chances are that even if you end the month with a positive balance, you will find that some areas need to be trimmed down a bit.

 Start Small